cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/TUTORIAL.md

 1. Navigate to the Workloads list by clicking on the `Workloads` button in the sidenav on the left

-1. Find the workload for Stratos, it should be named `{{wordpress-name}}`, and click on it
+1. Find the workload for WordPress, it should be named `{{wordpress-name}}`, and click on it

 1. Click on the `Analysis` button in the sub-sidenav

 1. Click on `Run Analysis` in the sub-header at the top and select `PopEye`

-1. Wait a moment... and then click on `Refresh` in the `Reports` drop down in the sub-header
+1. Wait a moment... and then click on `Refresh` in the `Report` drop down in the sub-header

-1. When the new run appears in the drop down click it
+1. As it's the only run it should automatically select, if not click on the new run in the drop down

 1. Browse the information found in the report

+### <walkthrough-web-preview-icon></walkthrough-web-preview-icon> View an Overview Graph
+The overview graph provides a way to see Kubernetes resources and how they connect to each other.

+1. Navigate to the Workloads list by clicking on the `Workloads` button in the sidenav on the left

+1. Find the workload for WordPress, it should be named `{{wordpress-name}}`, and click on it

+1. Click on the `Overview` button in the left sub-sidenav

+1. Zoom in to discover how the WordPRess Kubernetes resources connect to each other

+1. If you have run a PopEye analysis select it as an overlay and click on the resource to see the warnings

 ### <walkthrough-web-preview-icon></walkthrough-web-preview-icon> Bring up a Kube & Helm terminal environment in Stratos
-The Kube & Helm terminal provides a shell like experience with the Kube and Helm CLI tools configured and authorised to communicate with the Kube Cluster
+The Kube & Helm terminal provides a shell like experience with the Kube and Helm CLI tools configured and authorised to communicate with the Kube Cluster.

 1. Navigate to the Summary page of your Kubernetes by clicking on the `Kubernetes` button in the sidenav on the left

 1. Click on `Open Terminal` in the button in the sub-header

-1. Execute the following to see Stratos's own pods
+1. Type and execute the following to see Stratos's own pods
    ```
-   kubectl get pods --namespace {{stratos-namespace}
+   kubectl get pod --namespace {{stratos-namespace}}
    ```
-   > Get your namespace by running `echo $STRATOS_NAMESPACE` in the Google Cloud Shell
    > Note - See the `terminal-` pod that hosts the terminal

 1. Execute the following to see the Stratos's own chart
    ```
    helm list -A
    ```
+   > Note - See the Stratos and Wordpress installs

 1. Exit there terminal by navigating away from this page

-### <walkthrough-web-preview-icon></walkthrough-web-preview-icon> View an Overview Graph
-The overview graph provides a way to see

-1. Navigate to the Workloads list by clicking on the `Workloads` button in the sidenav on the left

-1. Find the workload for Stratos, it should be named `{{stratos-helm-name}}`, and click on it

-1. Click on the `Overview` button in the left sub-sidenav

-1. Zoom in to discover how the Stratos kubernetes resources connect to each other

-1. If you have run a PopEye analysis select it as an overlay to see the warnings

 ## Extra Credit - Explore some existing Cloud Foundry Features

+// TODO:

 ### <walkthrough-web-preview-icon></walkthrough-web-preview-icon> Register and Connect a CF Endpoint